-Prior to closing the acquisition of LMI, the Nunavut Water Board ("NWB") requested that Indigenous and Northern Affairs Canada ("INAC") approve an amendment to the type A water license concerning LMI's Lupin Gold Mine Project.
-This amendment sought an increase in the amount of security held from \$25.5 million to \$34.65 million.
-INAC has approved the amendment requested by the NWB.
+Prior to closing the acquisition of LMI, the Nunavut Water Board ("NWB") requested that Indigenous and Northern Affairs Canada ("INAC") approve an amendment to the type A water license concerning LMI's Lupin Gold Mine.
+This amendment sought, and INAC approved, an increase in the amount of security held from \$25.5 million to \$34.65 million.